Richie1212/Coffee-Shop-Sales./README.md

  Project Summary

 This project analyzes transactional and operational data from a fictional coffee shop chain to uncover key business insights and performance trends.
-Using MySQL for data extraction and transformation, and Power BI for interactive visual storytelling, the analysis provides decision-makers with a 360° view of sales, orders, quantity sold, product performance, and location profitability.
+Using MySQL for data extraction and transformation, and Power BI for interactive visual storytelling, the analysis provides decision-makers with a 360° view of sales, orders, quantity sold, product performance, sale trend by time and location profitability.

 ---